freieslabor/DuetWebControl/README.md

+# MarkerWebControl

+This is a fork of Duet Web Control, a web interface for Duet-based 3D printers.
+This fork customizes the web interface for our marker, a [Borries 320-DP](http://borries.com/images/content/Broschueren/BORRIES_ProdKatalog_RitzNadel_DT_0812_FINALMAIL.pdf).

 # DuetWebControl

 Duet Web Control is a fully-responsive HTML5-based web interface for RepRapFirmware which utilizes the Bootstrap framework, JQuery and a few other libraries to allow easy control of Duet-based 3D printer electronics.

 It is designed to communicate with RepRapFirmware using HTTP GET requests and to upload single files using an HTTP POST request.
 One goal of the core application is to keep things compact, so a good loading speed can be achieved even on slow networks.
 Another one is to communicate to the firmware using only AJAX calls, which either return JSON objects, plain texts or binary blobs.

-Duet Web Control is free software; it is licensed under the terms of the GNU Public License v2.
+Duet Web Control is free software; it is licensed under the terms of the GNU Public License v2, and so is MarkerWebControl.

-## Supported electronics

-At this time the following platforms are supported:

-* Duet 0.6
-* Duet 0.8.5
-* Duet WiFi

 ## Communication to the firmware